 IRQ number of the parallel port.
+Only for X86-based platforms.

-5.111.1.5 path (read/write)
+6.168.1.5 path (read/write)

 wstring IParallelPort::path

 Host parallel device name.
 If this parallel port is enabled, setting a null or an empty string as this attribute's value will result in the parallel port behaving as if not connected to any device.